+Absolutely not, unless there are no other legal moves remaining.
 Many players leave their closest row of checkers for backup.
 These checkers can't be captured from their initial spots at your edge.
 A good strategy is to leave them dormant until you absolutely need them.

-Like chess, sometimes you need to sacrifice a checker for the greater good of the game.
+Like Chess, sometimes you need to sacrifice a checker for the greater good of the game.
 Don't be afraid to sacrifice a piece or two if it sets your opponent up for a more devastating loss.
 You should also learn how to block your opponent's pieces if you really want to get on their nerves.

-It's Time to Checker Up!
+It's Time To Checker Up!

-Now that you know how to play checkers, it's time to put your newfound skills to the test.
+Now that you know how to play Checkers, it's time to put your newfound skills to the test.